Adapting a home for an older or disabled person

 • Adapting bathroom facilities (for example, removing a bath and installing a level access shower)

-• Moving bathroom or bedroom facilities to the ground floor
+• Moving bathrooms or bedrooms to the ground floor

-• Ensuring that external approaches such as paths or drives have a firm, level surface
+• Making sure that the entrances to the house, such as paths or drives have a firm, level surface

 • Installing a stairlift or through-floor lift